 There are probably lots of ways to do stepping stones.
 I have my way and it works for me.
 There are lots of things you can put on stepping stones for your garden, like dishes, stones, marbles, keys, whatever you think will look good in a stepping stone.
 This type of mosaic is actually called Pique Assiette, which roughly translates to “stolen dishes”.
 The beauty of doing a stepping stone is that the same method works for most outside mosaic projects.
 Check out more of our garden stepping stones.

 I’m not a big fan of really orderly designs, with symmetrical elements or tidy circles of pieces arranged in a regimented way.
 No, I tend to go for the intuitive and fast method of working.

-First of all, although I’ve seen lots of sites that say otherwise, this is NOT SUITABLE FOR CHILDREN.
+First of all, although I’ve seen lots of sites that say otherwise, this is not suitable for children.
 It has sharp shards from dishes, it has caustic cement and requires some strength and lots of common sense.
 I am cutting myself all the time and keep bandages handy and I’m way past childhood.

 You may wonder why I have a photo of a pail of water?
 Well, the next precaution is NEVER NEVER rinse off anything with cement on it down a drain.
 It will set and your drains will be plugged!
 Ok, so why the pail?
 That’s where I do all my rinsing of gloves, mixing bowls and implements.
 I let the cement settle for a day or so and then gently pour off the water into a garden path and scrape the cement that settled into the bottom of the pail into a bag and put it in the garbage.
 There won’t be much but, hey, better in the bag than in your drain.
 Both mortar and grout have cement in them.

 An important note about dishes and tile to use.
 If you use tile that is meant for indoor use or dishes that are porous under the glaze you will have this nasty thing happen.